 The Society wants to ensure that no mentees are precluded from benefitting from the scheme for financial reasons.
 Thus, all mentees on the scheme will be able to apply for two Grindley Grants per year (max £500) to cover travel and accommodation costs involved in attending an EPS meeting whether mentorship meetings will take place.
+Mentees are allowed to use one of the two permitted applications to apply for a Grindley Grant to be used to pay for an in-person meeting outside of an EPS meeting.
 (NB: This limit of two Grindley Grants per year does not apply to mentees who are Postgraduate Members, who are eligible for an unlimited number of Grindley Grants to attend EPS meetings).

 To thank mentors for supporting the scheme, the EPS will provide a free conference dinner ticket to each mentor at each EPS conference where a mentorship meeting takes place.